If you are looking for suggestions of Korean dramas to watch, you’ve come to the right place.

 Lie to Me

 The drama with Yoon Eun Hye’s favorite screen kiss (just be on the lookout for a coke bottle).
 Especially in the beginning it reminds me of an American screwball comedy.
-The actress plays an administrator working for the government’s tourist board – a congenial set-up for YEH as she holds a degree in Tourism Management.
+The actress plays an administrator working for the government’s tourist board.
 A bizarre misunderstanding leads to the rumor that she is engaged to a well-known super-rich CEO of a hotel group (Kang Ji Hwan).
 Great chemistry between two leads.
 The writer milks that crazy set-up for all the fun it’s worth so the first half of the drama is hugely enjoyable.
 Later on, it drags a bit.
 The lead-up to the ending is one of those typical Korean drama tropes but the ending itself is perfectly fine.
 Nice OST with an outstanding song by M to M (This is Really Good-bye).
 Excellent (the first half) / Good (the second half).

 SBS.
 Written by Kim Ye Ri.